marlowe-contrib/marlowe-oracle-service/docs/guide-to-implement-a-new-validator.md

 }
 ```

-This code is almost the same as the validator for Charli3 except for a few missing lines and definitions, highlighted by the complete here text.
+This code works perfectly as scaffolding.
+In fact, it is pretty similar to the validator for Charli3 except for a few missing lines and definitions, highlighted by the `complete here` text.

 ## Code specific to the oracle

 Now, let’s complete the code from the previous section.
 We can see that there are a couple of parts missing: some parameters, and the definition of the `feed` and `choice_value_dict` variables.

-### Defining the parameters
+### Understanding the oracle

-The parameters missing are the ones related to the Oracle and the information we need for the lookup of the oracle feed UTxO within the reference inputs.
-These parameters may vary but it will generally be an address, and the asset class (or the Policy Id) of an NFT identifying the oracle feed.
-To complete them, we must study the oracle in question.
+To complete the missing definitions we must first take a look at the oracle's documentation.
+We'll look for information regarding how the Oracle UTxO is identified, the shape of the datum, among other details that will probably vary between different oracles.

-Continuing with our example, we can see on Orcfax’s documentation[^1] that we will need to use an address and a PolicyId, in contrast with Charli3 which provides a whole Asset Class.
+For example, we can see on Orcfax’s documentation[^1] that we will need to use an address and a PolicyId to identify the correct UTxO, in contrast with Charli3 which provides a whole Asset Class.

 ```json
 {